I’ve always wondered what sports science has to say about doing cardio after leg day.

 It didn’t matter if I was on a 4-day workout split (M, T, Th, Fr), a 3-day full body, a 5-day Bro Split, or whatever other type of training schedule I was on.

 The off days usually would include light cardio to get my legs moving for 15 minutes or so just to get the blood flowing in them, since they were always sore as heck.

-Now that I found out about that study I mentioned earlier (where doing moderate cardio right after your leg workout helps reduce soreness), I think I ought to be doing that too.
+Since I found out about that study I mentioned earlier (where moderate cardio right after your leg workout helps reduce soreness), I’ve been doing that too.

 I hope that my article on leg day & cardio programming is useful to you, and I wish you well on your fitness journey; let’s go.